soulsourcefoundation/soulsourcefoundation.github.io/about/index.md

 ### US Board Members

-#### Aaron Swanton
+#### Aaron Swanton - Secretary

 For nearly a decade Aaron served as the Youth Program Manager at Blackstone Bicycle Works, a Woodlawn-based non-profit,where he taught young people entrepreneurial and mechanic skills in a safe and positive environment and in the context of a small business.
 Swanton is an advocate for youth and cycling; doing community outreach, education and pop-up bicycle repair events throughout Chicago neighborhoods  In 2004, Swanton worked as an English and creative writing instructor at  Pollsmoor Prison in Capetown, South Africa.
 Upon returning to the States, Swanton taught Art at San Miguel Gary Comer Junior High School in Chicago's Austin Community.
 The son of a Methodist minister and special education teacher, Swanton grew up in Ohio and moved to Chicago in 2000 to attend North Park University where he earned a BA in Africana Studies and studied under Dr. Theodora Ayot.
 He has been a member of the Soul Source Foundation since 2015 and had the honor of visiting Kenya in January 2016.

-#### Gayle Hammer
+#### Gayle Hammer - President

 Gayle serves as the Executive Director of the Soul Source Foundation and has been a board member since 2010.
 She began her teaching career in Chicago in 2005 and since has taught on Rusinga Island in Kenya, Minneapolis and is now back in Chicago.
 After spending several months with many subsequent returns to Rusinga Island, she affectionately received the name Nyachula, meaning daughter of the island.
 Gayle earned a BA in English at North Park University, her teaching license at Northwestern University and recently completed her Masters in English as a Second Language from Hamline University in St. Paul Minnesota.
-She currently teaches in Chicago, IL where she loves swimming in lake Michigan, riding her bicycle and being close to family.
+She currently teaches in Chicago, IL, where she loves swimming in lake Michigan, riding her bicycle and being close to family.

-#### Peter Morris
+#### Peter Morris - Treasurer

 Peter is a pastor in Madison, WI.
 He's got three degrees from North Park University (a bachelors, an M. Div and a Master of Arts in Community Development).
 He's previously worked at churches in Chicago, Pennsylvania and Virginia, and worked with communities in Cape Town, South Africa and Seattle.
 Peter and his family enjoy taking road trips with their wheaten terrier and cooking and eating good food.
 He's had the privilege of visiting Rusinga on two occasions.

-#### Matt Peterson
+#### Matt Peterson - Fundraiser

 Matt is a carpenter living in St. Paul who loves the outdoors and traveling He is a fundraiser for SS and frequent visitor to Rusinga He enjoys the northwoods and his family, especially at the same time.